Skatteetaten/terraform-nomad-nifiregistry/example/standalone_git_integration/README.md

 # NiFi Registry with GIT version control integration

-This example deploys a NiFi Registry container with git integration.
+This example deploys a NiFi Registry container with git integration (Github).
 Before running the example, some variables must be set beforehand.

 | Variable   | Default value | Description |